-In the December 31, 2015 actuarial valuation, a single discount rate of 7.75% (8.00% in the prior year) was used to measure the total pension liability.
+In the December 31, 2016 actuarial valuation, a single discount rate of 7.75% was used to measure the total pension liability.
 This single discount rate was based on the expected rate of return on pension plan investments of 7.75%.
 The projection of cash flows, based on the assumptions made, found that the pension plan's net position was available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.